Friday 22nd March 2024, The QEII Conference Centre, Westminster, London.

 Linking ultrasound to surgery – the key role of ultrasound for diagnosis and surgical planning in endometriosis patients and the rise of the “surgeon sonographer”

-Prof George Condous, University of Sydney, Australia (virtual)
+Prof George Condous, Associate Professor, Obstetrics, Gynaecology and Neonatology, Nepean Clinical School, University of Sydney, Australia (virtual)

 14:40